remindmodel/remind/tutorials/7_Advanced_ChangeCode.md

 #### Prefixes:
 Use the following *prefixes*:

-* q_ eQuations
-* v_ Variables
-* s_ Scalars
+* "q_" to designate equations,
+* "v_" to designate variables,
+* "s_" to designate scalars,
-* f_ File parameters - these parameters contain data as it was read from file
+* "f_" to designate file parameters (parameters that contain unaltered data read in from input files),
-* o_ Output parameters - only being influenced by optimization but without effect on the optimization
+* "o_" to designate output parameters (parameters that do not affect the optimization, but are affected by it),
-* c_ switches from the Config.gms - parameters, that are switches to choose different scenarios
+* "c_" to designate switches (parameters that enable different configuration choices),
+* "s_FIRSTUNIT_2_SECONDUNIT" to designate a scalar used to convert from the FIRSTUNIT to the SECONDUNIT through multiplication, e.g. s_GWh_2_EJ.

-The prefixes are extended in some cases by a second letter:
+These prefixes are extended in some cases by a second letter:

-* ?m_ module-relevant object - This object is used by at least one module and the core code.
-Changes related to this object have to be performed carefully.
-* ?00_ (a 2-digit number) module-only object - This 2-digit number defines the module the object belongs to.
-The number is used here to make sure that different modules cannot have the same object.
+* "?m_" to designate objects used in the core and in at least one module.
+* "?00_" to designate objects used in a single module, exclusively, with the 2-digit number corresponding to the module number.

-Sets are treated slightly different: Instead of adding a prefix sets should get a 2-digit number suffix giving the number of the module in which the set is exclusively used.
-If the set is used in more than one module no suffix should be given.
-For specific sets also prefixes exist:
+Sets are treated differently: instead of a prefix, sets exclusively used within a module get that module's number added as a suffix.
+If the set is used in more than one module no suffix is given.

-* s_FIRSTUNIT_2_SECONDUNIT unit conversion scalar - a scalar that is used to convert from FIRSTUNIT to SECONDUNIT by multiplying - example: s_GWh_2_EJ.
-* c_@ - configuration switch, must be defined and assigned in the config.gms file.
-It's practically the former switches we had (emiscen, climscen, etc).

-The **units** of varialbles and parameters are documented at the location of the variable and parameter declaration like [UNIT] (e.g. [TWa], [EJ], [GtC], [GtCO2], ...).
+The units (e.g., TWa, EJ, GtC, GtCO2, ...) of variables and parameters are documented in the declaration files.

 #### Commenting: